JunzheShaoberk/Synthetic-CTR/README.md

 ---

+**Given the promising privacy preservation metrics we've observed, this GitHub repository, with all original, sensitive data  removed, will be made publicly accessible.
+Note that replicating all evaluation results presented in this project requires access to the original Cameroon Trauma Registry data.**

+---

 ## 1. Key Highlights of Implementation

-* **Primary Goal:** To produce high-quality synthetic CTR data that maintains statistical utility while maximizing privacy protection for public sharing and analysis.

 * **Methods Compared:**
     * **Synthpop:** Represents a well-established, relatively straightforward baseline statistical approach.
-It leverages sequential regression modeling (often using CART - Classification and Regression Trees) to generate synthetic data column by column.
+It leverages sequential regression modeling (using CART) to generate synthetic data column by column.
 Its implementation is facilitated by a well-developed R package.
         * _[https://synthpop.org.uk/get-started.html]_
     * **LLM-based Method:** A novel approach using fine-tuned open-source LLMs (specifically Llama 3.1 in this implementation).
 This method involves converting tabular data into text, fine-tuning the model on this text, generating synthetic text, and converting it back to tabular data.

 * **Data Preparation:**
     * A specific subset of the CTR dataset was selected for this implementation to facilitate easier quality assessment.
-    * This subset included 2550 patient entries with non-missing values for the `inj_fractureclosed` variable.
+    * This subset included 2550 patient entries with non-missing values for trauma subtype.
     * A total of 52 variables, primarily demographic, were chosen based on having low rates of missing data.
-        * [`true_data_subset.csv`]
+        * [`true_data_subset.csv`] has been removed as this github repo is public.

 * **LLM-based Workflow Details:**
   ![workflow](./src/workflow.png)